neimasilk/MediTrustAl/memory-bank/implementation-plan.md

 ### **Step 1.2: Basic Blockchain Network Setup (Local Development)**

 * **Instruction:**
-  1. Set up a local development instance of the chosen permissioned blockchain platform (e.g., Hyperledger Fabric using a minimal test network configuration, or a local Ganache instance if an Ethereum-based permissioned chain like Quorum is chosen initially for simplicity in local dev, to be migrated later).
+  1. Set up a local development instance of Ganache for the MVP phase:
+     ```bash
+     # Install Ganache globally
+     npm install -g ganache

+     # Start Ganache with specific configuration
+     ganache --deterministic --chain.chainId 1337 --database.dbPath ./.ganache-db
+     ```
-  2. Define a very basic chaincode/smart contract for registering a "User" entity with a unique ID and a role (e.g., "PATIENT", "DOCTOR").
-This is a placeholder and will be expanded.
+  2. Define a basic Solidity smart contract (UserRegistry.sol) for registering a "User" entity with:
+     * Unique DID
+     * Role (enum: PATIENT, DOCTOR, ADMIN)
+     * Timestamp of registration
-  3. Write a script or use blockchain tools to deploy this basic chaincode/smart contract to the local network.
+  3. Use Hardhat to compile and deploy the smart contract to the local Ganache network.
-  4. Write a simple backend service (within the application backend) to connect to the local blockchain network.
-This service should have a function to invoke the "registerUser" transaction on the chaincode.
+  4. Write a backend service (blockchain_service.py) to connect to Ganache and interact with the deployed contract using Web3.py.
 * **Test:**
-  * The local blockchain network can be started and is accessible.
+  * Ganache network can be started and is accessible at http://127.0.0.1:8545
-  * The basic "User" chaincode/smart contract is successfully deployed.
+  * The UserRegistry smart contract is successfully compiled and deployed
-  * The backend service can connect to the blockchain network.
+  * The backend service can connect to Ganache and interact with the deployed contract
-  * Calling the backend service function to register a new user (e.g., via an internal test or a temporary test API endpoint) results in a successful transaction on the blockchain, and the user can be queried (if query function is also basic implemented).
+  * Test transactions for user registration succeed and can be verified through contract queries

 ### **Step 1.3: User Identity and Basic Authentication (Application Layer)**